tetrapharmakon/tetrapharmakon.github.io/_stuff/seminars.md

 we embark in the study of RV theory:

   - Riehl, Emily, and Dominic Verity.
-"Infinity category theory from scratch." arXiv preprint arXiv:1608.05314 (2016).
+"Infinity category theory from scratch." arXiv preprint arXiv:1608.05314 (2016). [refcards here](stuff/cosmoi.pdf)
   - Riehl, Emily, and Dominic Verity.
 "The 2-category theory of quasi-categories."
 Advances in Mathematics 280 (2015): 549-642.
   - Riehl, Emily, and Dominic Verity.
 "Homotopy coherent adjunctions and the formal theory of monads."
 Advances in Mathematics 286 (2016): 802-888.
   - Riehl, Emily, and Dominic Verity.
 "Completeness results for quasi-categories of algebras, homotopy limits, and related general constructions." arXiv preprint arXiv:1401.6247 (2014).